WalrusChild/Terraria/README.md

 - InstaKill plugin - Spawns a projectile at your cursor that will instakill most creatures in Terraria.
 X key default.
 - Summon plugin - Spawn in any enemy using this list of IDs https://terraria.gamepedia.com/NPC_IDs

-I will be adding more in the future, so stay tuned!

 # How do I use these?
 These files are plugins for a program called TerrariaPatcher that can be found here.

 https://forums.terraria.org/index.php?threads/1-3-terrariapatcher-plugins-and-more-works-with-tmodloader-now.24615/

 You can use them by adding the \*.cs files to the Plugins folder.

-# About
-I am just here to have fun and share my experimentation/creation with people.

-Since January 2018.

-If you would like to for some reason contact me you can with Discord.
-My ID is 157621355406163968 or scoob#0049